fiofiofiona/Research-attitude-changes-in-discussion-threads/README.md

 # Supplemental Code
-The code and data in this repository is for reproducing research workflow and results of MACS30200 course project "Changes of sentiment strength and subjectivity in COVID-19 vaccine discourse on Reddit".\
+The code and data in this repository is for reproducing research workflow and results of MACS30200 course project "**Attitude changes along discussion threads in online COVID-19 vaccine discourse**".\
 \
 The code is written in Python 3.8.12 and all of its dependencies can be installed by running the following in the terminal (with the [requirements.txt](https://github.com/macs30200-s22/replication-materials-fiofiofiona/blob/master/requirements.txt) file included in this repository):
 ```